 After the peak, though, the pain subsides.
 However, people can continue to experience heroin withdrawal for weeks or even months to come.
 In general, they can handle these minor symptoms after they get through the peak.

 Don’t Attempt Heroin Withdrawal Alone

-Now that people know how long does heroin withdrawal last, they might think they can tough it out.
+Now that people know how long heroin withdrawal lasts, they might think they can tough it out.
 However, most people don’t have the willpower to quit heroin on their own.
 Keep in mind that it isn’t because of a lack of control or strength.
 It’s because addiction is a disease that robs them of the ability to choose.

 Another reason is the sheer pain that develops with heroin withdrawal.
-It’s a painful process, and the only way that they know how to stop the pain is to use heroin.
+It’s a painful process, and the only way they know how to stop the pain is to use heroin.
 However, treatment centers can take the edge off so that they can achieve sobriety.

-At The Willows at Red Oak Recovery, we provide womens heroin addiction treatment.
+At The Willows at Red Oak Recovery, we provide women’s heroin addiction treatment.
 In fact, we only specialize in substance abuse treatment for women.
-Focusing on only women allows us to hone our recovery efforts to give you the respect that you deserve.
+Focusing on only women allows us to hone our recovery efforts to give you the respect you deserve.
 Some of the programs that we may use for you include:

 - Long-term treatment